add_tax <- function(price, rate) {

 #> $error

-This pattern has a name in functional programming: the Either type (or Result in Rust).
-A computation either succeeds with a value or fails with an error. tryCatch runs the expression; if it succeeds, you get the result; if it throws, you get the error handler’s output.
-This is the same ‘value or absence’ logic as NA propagation (Section 4.6), but for errors instead of missing data.
+In functional programming, the answer is the Either type (or Result in Rust): a computation either succeeds with a value or fails with an error. tryCatch runs the expression; if it succeeds, you get the result; if it throws, you get the error handler’s output.
+This is the same “value or absence” logic as NA propagation (Section 4.6), but for errors instead of missing data.
 NA implements Maybe (present or absent); tryCatch implements Either (success or failure).
-Both are ways of threading the possibility of failure through a computation without crashing.
+Both thread the possibility of failure through a computation without crashing.
 Haskell and Rust make these patterns explicit with monadic types; R keeps them implicit in NA semantics and tryCatch mechanics, but the underlying structure is identical.

 Use tryCatch() when you have a recovery plan.
 Don’t use it to silently swallow errors.
 An error you hide is a bug you invite.